theY2Kbug/learn-flexbox/README.md

-# Site created using Flexbox
+# Webpage created using Flexbox

 A webpage according to the template (refer to the image below) provided in the odin project is created.